bisdn/bisdn.github.io/introduction/introduction_baseboxd.rst

   |   switch   |
   +------------+

 On the kernel side, it listens to netlink events, which are triggered by changes to the state of the tap interfaces.
 These changes are then propagated by baseboxd down to the switch.
-To give an example, if we enable a VLAN on a watched tap interface, baseboxd will detect the change and re-configure the switch accordingly through the southbound `OpenFlow <https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-switch-v1.3.5.pdf>`_ interface.
+To give an example, if we enable a VLAN on a watched tap interface, baseboxd will detect the change and re-configure the switch accordingly through the southbound :term:`OpenFlow Data Path Abstraction` interface.

 .. _code-block:: bash